 Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

-You’ve probably passed ginger and turmeric over a dozen times while shopping in Heinen’s Produce Department and wondered, “what on Earth is this?” or “what do I do with it?”
-I’m hear to clear up both of those questions!
+You’ve probably passed fresh ginger and turmeric a dozen times while shopping in Heinen’s Produce Department and wondered, “what on Earth is this?” or “what do I do with it?”
+I’m here to clear up both of those questions!

 What are Ginger and Turmeric?